Wanna peer into Pharma Bro’s mind? Look at his eBay listing

 Of course, anyone following the life of Martin Shkreli, popularly nicknamed "Pharma Bro," may not be all that surprised by the situation.

 It gets crazier.
 Shkreli is now in jail, after a judge this week revoked his bail because in a Facebook post he offered $5,000 to anyone who could get him a strand of Hillary Clinton's hair.
-Additionally, Bloomberg published a story Thursday that questioned if the "Once Upon a Time in Shaolin" even counted as a bonafide Wu-Tang album.
+Additionally, Bloomberg published a story Thursday that questioned if "Once Upon a Time in Shaolin" even counted as a bona fide Wu-Tang album.

 People reached out to him through the listing to stroke his ego or try snagging the album for cheap.
 Others took the opportunity to chew out Shkreli.
 I submitted a question, too, and got a response from Shkreli, (see below).

-After reading over these six pages of Q&A, I pulled together some of the most notable ones (some I avoided because the language was too...colorful) to provide a look into the thoughts and life of Pharma Bro.
-No, I didn't edit these, so enjoy the many typos:
+After reading over the six pages of the Q&A, I pulled together some of the most notable exchanges (some I avoided because the language was too ... colorful) to provide a look into the thoughts and life of Pharma Bro.
+No, I didn't edit these, so enjoy the many typos.

 Q: Will you hand-deliver this to London, England.
 If so, will you agree to a public fist fight?